firolightfog/Yolow/README.md

 ### Quant12

 Quantizer with some commonly used features like trigger and transpose.
 This module replicates the functions of a bunch of module that I usually pair with my quantizers.
+This module has become one of my most used modules.
+I really like it.
+Some features:

+- TRIG knob changes the probability of catching the trigger input (i.e. setting to 50% means that about half of the incoming triggers are ignored)
+- NOISE knob is an attenuator of the noise input
+- TRANSP knob is an attenuator of the same input

+ If no input is provided for
+ - TRIG then it simply continously calculates the quantized voltage
+ - NOISE then it automatically uses an internal noise in the 0V to 1V range
+ - TRANSP then it is ignored

+Please note that depending on the MODE switch the TRANSP input signal can be completely ignored, or added to the quantized CV (i.e. dynamically detune), or quantized together with the NOISE input (i.e. transpose the melody).

+As of the outputs
+- left top: provides the enabled notes in a polyphonic output; note that with proper settings the TRANSP also transposes these values (read: a chord is provided)
+- right top: provides a single note as calculated from NOISE (and possibly TRANSP)
+- bottom middle: provides a trigger every time the TRIG input signal is used

 ### tXOr
 This is a clock modification module.
 Each knob sets the division of the clock signal (see CLK).
 The output is the XOR (exclusive OR) signal of the modified clocks.
 The concept is similar to JWM's [1Pattern](https://library.vcvrack.com/JW-Modules/1Pattern) but the tXOr inputs allow dynamic modification of the knobs.